coq/coq/doc/sphinx/language/coq-library.rst

 decimal constants.
 This ensures that the composition :math:`\text{parse} \circ \text{print}` amounts to the identity.

-.. warn:: The constant @numeral is not a binary64 floating-point value.
-A closest value @numeral will be used and unambiguously printed @numeral. [inexact-float,parsing]
+.. warn:: The constant @number is not a binary64 floating-point value.
+A closest value @number will be used and unambiguously printed @number. [inexact-float,parsing]

    Not all decimal constants are floating-point values.
 This warning is generated when parsing such a constant (for instance ``0.1``).